Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Best chain

       The chain a :term:`validator` will build upon when making a new block.
 The best chain selection procedure is determined by the consensus protocol.
-In particular, the best chain has the most :term:`finalized<finalization>` blocks, and the most blocks after the last finalized block.
+In particular, the best chain has the most finalized blocks, and the most blocks after the last finalized block.

    Block